LMNYX/osu-scoreforger/README.md

 A tool to create scores on lazer in osu!

+See [GUI version](https://github.com/LMNYX/osu-scoreforger-gui) for a more user-friendly experience.

 > ⚠ **Warning:** Anything you do is your own responsibility, using it is considered cheating.
 Please use it only for educational purposes.

 ## Installation